Yomin/ibus-rtk/README.md

        | home   | move cursor to begin of floating text
        | end    | move cursor to end of floating text
- ctrl  | left   | move cursor to primitive begin or begin of left primitive ctrl  | right  | move cursor to primitive end or begin of right primitive ctrl  | a      | same as home key ctrl  | e      | same as end key ctrl  | w      | remove floating text to primitive begin or begin of left primitive
+ ctrl  | left   | move cursor to primitive begin or begin of left primitive ctrl  | right  | move cursor to primitive end or end of right primitive ctrl  | a      | same as home key ctrl  | e      | same as end key ctrl  | w      | remove floating text to primitive begin or begin of left primitive